Loading ...

 The Professional Development Plan for Non Full-time Faculty Members

 A professional development plan has been created for Seneca’s non full-time faculty members: PD Plan for Non Full-time Faculty.
-The hours of remuneration per course (at the meeting rate) are listed on the PD Plan webpage.
 Every course in the PD Plan is micro-credentialled and the micro-credential can be used as proof of completion if needed.

 These courses are open to all faculty members and instructors.